 Smith et al. (2015) concluded the harvest rate of 15% may be too low for Blue Mackerel and suggested a Tier 1 harvest rate of 23% for Blue Mackerel East and West, with the Tier 1 rate being applied for not more than 5 years.
 Tier 2 harvest rates for Blue Mackerel East and West were recommended to be 50% of Tier 1 rates and should not be applied for more than 5 years.
 The study results also indicated it is not safe to apply Tier 2 harvest rates unchecked for long periods of time, particularly on shorter lived species such as Blue Mackerel (Smith et al. 2015).
+The Atlantis-SPF biomass estimate for Blue Mackerel East is 52,600 t (typical range: 44,000-60,000 t) and 42,500 t (typical range: 34,000-46,000 t) for Blue Mackerel West (Smith et al. 2015).

 DEPM assessments of Blue Mackerel have been conducted for the both the East and West Zones of the SPF: Blue Mackerel East in 2004 and 2014, and Blue Mackerel West in 2005.
-Blue Mackerel in both the East and West sub-areas are managed at the Tier 2 level.
+Currently, Blue Mackerel East is managed at the Tier 1 level and Blue Mackerel West sub-areas is managed at the Tier 3 level.

-Fishery statistics from 1997/98 to 2014/15 have been supplied by relevant jurisdictions and collated by SARDI Aquatic Sciences.
+Fishery statistics from 1984/85 to 2015/16 have been supplied by relevant jurisdictions and collated by SARDI Aquatic Sciences.
 Annual data are reported in fishing seasons (May 1 to April 30) rather than financial years as was done in previous assessments (e.g. Ward et al. 2013, 2014c, 2015c).

-Estimates of total annual catch for Blue Mackerel East include data from the NSW Ocean Fisheries (Hauling and Trawl), Tasmanian Scalefish Fishery, Victorian Ocean Purse Seine Fishery and the Commonwealth SPF.
-In the West, total annual catch estimates include data from the Tasmanian Scalefish Fishery, South Australian Marine Scalefish Fishery and Commonwealth SPF.
+Estimates of total annual catch for Blue Mackerel East include data from the NSW Ocean Fisheries (Hauling, Trap and Line, Trawl), NSW Estuary Fisheries (General and Prawn Trawl), Tasmanian Scalefish Fishery, Victorian Ocean Purse Seine Fishery and the Commonwealth SPF.
+In the West, total annual catch estimates include data from the Tasmanian Scalefish Fishery, Victorian Ocean Purse Seine Fishery, South Australian Marine Scalefish Fishery and Commonwealth SPF.